 Where is your equipment manufactured?

 IDS is the world’s largest manufacturer of integrated point-of-sale (POS) automated dispensing solutions.
-Using lessons learned from over 85 years in vending, we build our machines in our 500,000 square foot facility located in Des Moines, Iowa.
-Our sophisticated fabrication techniques and advanced machining ensures our equipment is made with quality and durability.
+Using lessons learned from over 90 years in vending, we build our machines in our 500,000 square foot facility located in Des Moines, Iowa.
+Our sophisticated fabrication techniques and advanced machining ensure our equipment is made with quality and durability.
 Plus, we have a robust engineering and R&D team that works in the same facility where our equipment is manufactured.
-This gives us total control over the entire process, and ensures you get your machine on time.
+This gives us total control over the entire process and ensures you get your machine on time.